CKC(LOCAL) - SAFETY PROGRAM/RISK MANAGEMENT: EMERGENCY PLANS

 - Access to campus buildings and materials necessary for a substitute teacher to carry out the duties of a District employee during an emergency or an emergency drill.

-Only a District employee who maintains a current license to carry a handgun, in accordance with Texas state law, shall be eligible for authorization to possess a firearm on District property.
+Only a District employee or official who maintains a current license to carry a handgun issued by the state of Texas, in accordance with state law, shall be eligible for authorization to possess a firearm on District property.

-Each District employee who is authorized to possess a firearm on District property shall be required annually to qualify as to his or her shooting ability and attend training as mandated by the Texas Education Code, any other applicable federal or state statute, and as the Board or Superintendent determines necessary or appropriate.
+Each District employee or official who is authorized to possess a firearm on District property shall be provided specialized training in crisis intervention, management of hostage situations, and other topics as the Board or designee may determine necessary or appropriate.

-Only frangible ammunition designed to reduce ricochet hazard, if commercially available, or other District-approved ammunition shall be permitted in firearms authorized for use under the District's emergency operations procedures.
+Only District-approved ammunition shall be permitted in firearms authorized for use under the District's emergency operations procedures.